 Can a nurse afford a Tesla?

-This question is tough to answer because there are too many variables to take into account.
-But I can at least give you a general idea of whether a nurse can afford a Tesla.
+This question is tough to answer because there are too many variables to consider.
+But I can give you a general idea of whether a nurse can afford a Tesla.

-To figure out this information, we need to do some math…and work backwards a little bit.
+To figure out this information, we need to do some math… and work backward a little bit.
 There are two main things we need to figure out: